Chiral excitonic order from twofold van Hove singularities in kagome metals: Introduction

 We argue that doping a system to a TvHS has an ineluctable influence on the low-energy physics.
 A single vHS results in a tendency towards density wave ordering and superconductivity.
-The appearance of TvHS introduces an additional tendency towards excitonic order---corresponding to a condensation of electron-hole pairs---owing to the coupling between an electron-like and hole-like Fermi surface.
-We introduce a low energy model which incorporates the TvHS: featuring an electron-like and hole-like Fermi surface, each doped near their respective vHS.
-To understand the interplay and competition between the various many-body instabilities, we employ the perturbative renormalisation group (RG) method to determine the dominant ground state order \cite{Shankar1994,Maiti2013,Schulz1987,Dzyaloshinskii1987,Furukawa1998,LeHur2009,Vavilov2010,Fernandes2010,Nandkishore2012}.
-We find that for a range of parameters, a chiral excitonic order dominates, which breaks time-reversal symmetry and exhibits a quantum anomalous Hall effect.
-Allowing for combined and relative detuning of the Fermi surfaces from the perfect nesting generates a phase diagram which includes $d$-wave singlet superconductvity and density wave order.
-We suggest that the phenomenology produced by this model accounts for key features observed in the vanadium-based kagome metals, and could further motivate TvHS engineering in van der Waals heterostructures.
+The appearance of TvHS introduces an additional tendency towards excitonic order -- corresponding to a condensation of electron-hole pairs -- owing to the coupling between an electron-like and hole-like Fermi surface.
+We introduce a low energy model which incorporates the TvHS -- featuring an electron-like and hole-like Fermi surface, each doped near their respective vHS.
+To understand the interplay and competition between the various many-body instabilities, we employ the perturbative renormalisation group (RG) method to determine the dominant ground state order \cite{Maiti2013,Schulz1987,Dzyaloshinskii1987,Furukawa1998,Nandkishore2012}, complemented by a Landau-Ginzburg free energy analysis of competing ground states.
+A chiral excitonic order naturally emerges, which breaks time-reversal symmetry and exhibits a quantum anomalous Hall effect.
+The chiral excitonic state appears as a generic weak coupling instability, but explicit modeling for AV$_3$Sb$_5$ suggests these materials exist in an intermediate coupling regime; guided by \textit{ab initio} results we generate a phase diagram featuring charge density wave order, chiral excitonic order and a region of coexistence.
+We suggest that the phenomenology encompassed by the TvHS model accounts for key features observed in the vanadium-based kagome metals, and could further motivate TvHS engineering in van der Waals heterostructures and bilayer materials.

-In Section \ref{model} we introduce our model, and describe key aspects of the RG method.
-In Section \ref{results} we discuss the solution to the RG equations, generating a phase diagram, and discuss aspects of the excitonic phase.
-In Section \ref{disc} we discuss our findings, and draw links to existing and future experiments.